This directory of Connecticut support groups is for the benefit and encouragement

 Serves: Lower Fairfield County, CT; Parts of Westchester County, NY

 Contact: Lisbeth Miller - ten.enilnotpo@limhtebsil

 HOPE is an open homeschool group serving the greater New Haven area.
-We meet weekly, on Thursday’s, for classes, hikes, trips, and other activities.
+We meet weekly, on Thursdays, for classes, hikes, trips, and other activities.
 Our focus is to encourage each other and to work together to provide an atmosphere where our children can grow friendships with others who have an interest in the Lord.

 Open group for K5 to 12th grade Christian families.
 Welcome calls from homeschoolers in the general area.